dievit/dievit/README.md

 - 👋 Hi, I’m @dievit
 - 👽 I'm a Systems Analysis and Development student at FATEC - São Jose dos Campos, SP Brazil.
 - 👀 I’m interested in Programming and Technology
-- 🌱 I’m currently learning JAVA and Database this semester
+- 🌱 I’m currently learning JavaScript/Typescript this semester
 - 📫 How to reach me: www.linkedin.com/in/diegovitvicki/
 - 🔎 I'm job and internship seeker.